 Land and buildings are carried at revalued amounts, being the fair value at the date of revaluation less any subsequent accumulated depreciation and impairment losses.
 If an item of property, plant and equipment is revalued, the entire class of property, plant and equipment to which that asset belongs shall be revalued.
 Revaluations are made with sufficient regularity to ensure that the carrying amount does not differ materially from that which would be determined using fair value at the reporting date.
-If an asset's carrying amount is increased as a result of a revaluation, the increase shall be credited directly to other comprehensive income.
-However, the increase shall be recognised in profit or loss.
-If an asset's carrying amount is decreased of the same asset previously recognised in profit or loss.
-If an asset's carrying amount is decreased as a result of a revaluation, the decrease shall be recognised in profit or loss.
+If an asset carrying amount is increased as a result of a revaluation, the increase shall be credited directly to other comprehensive income.
+However, the increase shall be recognised in profit or loss to the extent that it reverses a revaluation decrease of the same asset previously recognised in profit or loss.
 If an asset's carrying amount is decreased as a result of a revaluation, the decrease shall be recognised in profit or loss.
 However, the decrease shall be debited directly to equity under the heading of revaluation reserve to the extent of any credit balance existing in the revaluation surplus in respect of that asset.
 For assets revalued, any accumulated depreciation at the date of revaluation is eliminated against the gross carrying amount of the asset, and the net amount is restated to the revalued amount of the asset.
 Land and buildings are the class of items that are revalued on a regular basis.
 The other items are evaluated at cost

 An independent valuation of the Group's land and buildings was performed by professionally qualified independent valuers to determine the fair value of the land and buildings as at year end.
-The revaluation surplus net of applicable deferred income taxes was credited to other comprehensive income and is shown in 'revaluation reserve - property and equipment' in shareholders equity (Note 41).
+The revaluation surplus net of applicable deferred income taxes was credited to other comprehensive income and is shown in 'revaluation reserve - property and equipment' in shareholders equity .
 Fair value is derived by applying internationally acceptable and appropriately benchmarked valuation techniques such as depreciated replacement cost or market value approach.
-The depreciated replacement cost approach involves estimating the value of the property is existing use and the gross replacement cost.
+The depreciated replacement cost approach involves estimating the value of the property in its existing use and the gross replacement cost.
 For these appropriate deductions are made to allow for age, condition and economic or functional obsolescence, environmental and other factors that might result in the existing property being worth less than a new replacement.
 The market value approach involves comparing the properties with identical or similar properties, for which evidence of recent transaction is available or alternatively identical or similar properties that are available in the market for sale making adequate adjustments on price information to reflect any differences in terms of actual time of the transaction, including legal, physical and economic characteristics of the properties.